KeigoAlexTanaka/sql-select-lab/readme.md

   - **Clue #6:** We're close!
 Our South American agent says she just got a taxi at the airport, and is headed towards the capital!
 Look up the country's capital, and get there pronto!
 Send us the name of where you're headed and we'll follow right behind you!

   - **Clue #7:** She knows we're on to her: her taxi dropped her off at the international airport, and she beat us to the boarding gates.
-We have one chance to catch her, we just have to know where she's heading and beat her to the landing dock.
+We have one chance to catch her, we just have to know where she's heading and beat her to the landing dock. *Note: This question has no query, move onto Clue #8.*

   - **Clue #8** Lucky for us, she's getting cocky.
 She left us a note, and I'm sure she thinks she's very clever, but if we can crack it, we can finally put her where she belongs – behind bars.